 To roast – Remove from bag; do not remove the netting from the roast.
 Place on rack in a shallow baking pan.
 Brush with melted butter or margarine (optional).
 Rub lightly with salt.
 Roast at 325° F until thermometer registers 170° to 175° F. If the breast or roast becomes too brown during roasting, cover loosely with foil.
 Allow to stand 20 to 30 minutes before slicing.
 Using cooking bags or the covered roaster method is also acceptable.

-Heating Your Smoked Turkey
+Heating Your Whole Smoked Turkey and Smoked Bone-In Turkey Breast

 Take your whole smoked turkey or smoked turkey breast out of the bag.
 Heat in a covered pan with 1/8″ to 1/4″ water or broth at 250 degrees F. for approximately 45 minutes to 1 hour.
 It is fully cooked so it can be served cool, warm or hot.